How to Write a Story for Children in 14 Steps

 If you have written your story on a computer, we suggest you print it out as it will make it easier for you to read a printed version.
 Once you have your story in hand, find a pen (preferably a red one) to circle or make notes of anything that doesn’t make sense in your story.
 When reading your story, we suggest reading it out loud, so you can listen to any words that are repeated or sentences that don’t make any sense.

 Read your whole story in one sitting, as you read you can make notes in any white spaces around the story text.
 While reading lookout for any boring or unnecessary information in your story and highlight it.
 In your first reading, we suggest that you avoid looking at spelling and grammar errors, instead focus on the content and ideas in your story.
 Once you have done this, you can edit your first draft.
 It is likely that your second draft will be slightly shorter, as you would have removed any boring parts of the story.
-Do the same with your second draft, ask yourself is the plot clear and interesting?
+Do the same with your second draft, ask yourself if the plot is clear and interesting?
 Are the characters interesting?
 Have I described the setting clearly?

-When you are happy with the story concept, you can then move onto editing your story for spelling and grammar mistakes.
+When you are happy with the story concept, you can then move on to editing your story for spelling and grammar mistakes.
 At this stage, you can also look for opportunities to be more descriptive and sentences that start with the same words.
 Once you have sorted out these mistakes, you can ask someone else to read your story or even read it out loud to them.
 Another person will be able to give you feedback on how interesting your story is and whether it makes sense.
 They may even be able to give ideas on how to improve your story further.

 The final step is the edit your final draft with all the changes you identified and then it’s ready for publishing.